jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2026-03-27-what-i-learned-from-4-years-of-crossfit-and-why-you-should-consider-training-too/index.md

 ### 😅 The humbling beginning

 I talked to a friend of mine, and he suggested CrossFit.
-We had actually been talking about it for a few years because he was doing it at the time, and I always found it interesting but never tried it myself.
+We had actually been talking about it for a few years because he was doing it at the time, and I always found it interesting, but never tried it myself.
 If, at that time, I had put myself into a normal gym alone to somehow start lifting weights without even knowing what the hell I was doing, I would have probably found it tedious and boring.
 I would have quit very quickly.

 **I definitely needed structure and guidance.
 I also needed it to be interesting enough so that I could keep showing up.**

 I still remember this incredibly humbling moment the first time I did my on-ramp foundation classes.
 After a few hours of training over a couple of days, I was exhausted, sore, and cramping up.
-I was leaving the gym, trying to put my winter boots on, and literally, my calf cramped up so badly that I almost fell sideways right in front of a girl who was watching close by.
+I was leaving the gym, trying to put my winter boots on, and literally, my calf cramped up so badly that I almost fell sideways right in front of a girl who was watching closely by.
 It was so funny, but I felt like, okay, this is why I'm here.
 This is why I need this.
 It made it abundantly clear that I needed the training.

 ### 🏋️‍♂️ The structure, the vibe, and the gamification